twosigma/beakerx/README.md

 ##Language support

-We currently provide support for Python, R, Julia, Groovy, Ruby, JavaScript, HTML, Markdown, and LaTeX.
+We currently provide support for Python, R, Julia, Groovy, Ruby, Java, JavaScript, HTML, Markdown, and LaTeX.

 Beaker supports *autotranslation* of variables between languages.
 For example, you can read and process some data in Python, model it with